Grupo Corripio: Growth and expansion

 Grupo Corripio has managed to consistently maintain a healthy growth rate since the 1950s.
 According to its chairman Jose Luis Corripio the group "has been growing (consistently)… Our strategy was a constant process of slow and unspectacular growth year by year.
 Between 1997 and 2002 the number of Corripio's employees increased from 5,600 to 7,100.
 Growth of the group remained concentrated in the Dominican domestic market and was made possible by creating new businesses and developing new alliances.

 Grupo Corripio, which according to its founder tried to remain independent from commercial banks, had a substantial participation in Banco del Progreso – above 5% - and had also invested in a second Dominican Bank.
 Investments in mass media increased significantly during the 1990s; in 2003 the company controlled the morning daily Hoy, the evening daily El Nacional, the free newspaper El Día, Ahora magazine and several television channels (including Tele Antillas and channels 2, 11, and 39) as well as the editing company Editora Corripio.

 During the 1990s Grupo Corripio also expanded its involvement in the industrial sector.
 In 1996, the Group allied with the Colombian firm Cementos de Colombia and the Spanish Umar (subsidiary of Holcim) to acquire the privatized Cementos Colon, producer of concrete.
 The performance of Cementos Colon since then has been nothing less of spectacular.
 According to the magazine Estrategia y Negocios, in 2000 the firm had annual sales of US$30 million and increased market share from 5% in 1998 to 17% two years later (26).
 In 2000 Grupo Corripio also created a joint venture with the Costa Rican Durman Esquivel and Metaldom – a large Dominican producer of metal products – to start producing PVC pipes in the Dominican Republic.
 According to Durman Esquivel the new factory of PVC they opened with Grupo Corripio and Metaldom in 2001 generated profits faster than any other of Durman's investments in Central America, Mexico and the Caribbean.

-While Corripio has posted incredible growth, the business has localized mainly in the Dominican Republic, Central America and the Caribbean; this is mainly because the company's main source of income comes from selling American and Chinese home appliances in countries were these products aren't easily available.
+Corripi has localized mainly in the Dominican Republic, Central America and the Caribbean; this is mainly because the company's main source of income comes from selling American and Chinese home appliances in countries were these products aren't easily available.
 The company sells these home appliances at a higher price than that which you would normally see if you were in the U.S. because they have to bring the products to the country and have very little competition.
 Because of this the company cannot expand to the U.S. or Puerto Rico where these home appliances can be purchased at a significantly lower price.